-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) \$0 for virtual visits.
+Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) \$0 for virtual visits.
 Not covered.
-Members have the option to receive health care services in places like your home from the following providers: Primary care providers (PCPs) Specialists Behavioral health providers Covered telehealth services include virtual visits, evaluations, communication via telephone, or video (computer, smart phone, tablet, online patient portal).
+Members have the option to receive health care services in places like your home from the following providers: Primary care providers (PCPs)SpecialistsBehavioral health providers Covered telehealth services include virtual visits, evaluations, communication via telephone, or video (computer, smart phone, tablet, online patient portal).
 Ask one of our network providers if they can do virtual visits.
 Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if:

-Important: If you receive services outside of the benefit described, an additional cost share may What you must pay when you get these serve Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) (continued) You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit in the past 7 days and
+Important: If you receive services outside of the benefit described, an additional cost share may apply Coming that are also What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) (continued) • You have an in-person visit within 6 months prior to your first telehealth visit • You have an in-person visit every 12 months while receiving these telehealth services • Exceptions can be made to the above for certain circumstances • Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • You're not a new patient and • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, internet, or electronic health record